uscensusbureau/the-opportunity-project/pages/our-process.md

       - aria: 5
         title: How you contribute
         steps:
           - text: 'User Advocates (UAs) serve a critical role helping tech teams, federal agencies, and other partners understand the everyday people and communities The Opportunity Project seeks to empower.
 User Advocates communicate the needs, concerns, and realities of the communities they belong to or work with closely, ensuring that the perspective of end users drives how tech teams solve problems.
 Being a user advocate can be a very lightweight time commitment.
-Depending on your availability, you can expect to spend 1-3 hours per week working alongside tech teams and other sprint participants to co-create useful technology for your community.'
+Depending on your availability, you can expect to spend 1-3 hours per week working alongside tech teams and other sprint participants to co-create useful technology for your community.

+          A user advocate’s role includes:'
           - description:
             - Provide insights to tech teams based on their expertise and community connections to shape the products built through the sprint
           - description: